ahmadhassan7/bromander-global/stuff.md

 [ ] Everywhere on the site, make clear that:

-All products (AI Reliance Tracker, Smart Bookkeeping, future apps) are services provided by Bromander Global AB.
+All products (Shinery, Smart Bookkeeping, future apps) are services provided by Bromander Global AB.

 Do not call them “portfolio companies.”
 Instead use: